Kaishiyoku/laravel-color-validation/README.md

 ```bash
 composer require kaishiyoku/laravel-color-validation
 ```
-If you're not Using Laravel 5.7+ or don't have package auto-discovery add the following to the `providers` array in your `config/app.php`
+If you're not using package auto-discovery add the following to the `providers` array in your `config/app.php`
 ```php
 Kaishiyoku\Validation\Color\ServiceProvider::class,
 ```